About

 Puro can be installed on Linux with the following command:

-Or as a standalone executable:
+Or as a standalone executable (not recommended):

 note: Flutter requires git which can be installed with most package managers e.g. apt: